Tee Off on St. Augustine’s World-Class Golf Courses

 Not that a replica is needed here at the home of two of the most famous courses in the world.
 Arnold Palmer laid out the original design of the King and Bear Course, tweaked and polished by Jack Nicklaus to become a magnificent par-72 field of play incorporating natural Florida beauty like no other.
 Native coquina rock highlights the paths, ribboning through ancient loblolly pines and old oaks.
 Meanwhile, the influence of player consultants Sam Snead and Gene Sarazen is apparent in the Slammer and Squire Course, hugging a wetland preserve as its deceptively pretty fairways lead to a challenging 18 holes.

-A stay at the Renaissance Resort at World Golf Village, St. Augustine Hotel & Suites at World Golf Village or the Grande Villas is mandatory to both enjoy a first-class vacation and sample the joys of its two courses.
+A stay at the Renaissance Resort at World Golf Village, Holiday Inn St. Augustine World Golf or the Grande Villas is mandatory to both enjoy a first-class vacation and sample the joys of its two courses.
 World Golf Village also offers both fine and casual dining within its perimeter including the, shall we say, "wacky" world of the Murray Brothers’ Caddyshack, combining golf, steaks and the minds of Bill Murray and his five brothers.

 For the golf enthusiast, the stretch from St. Augustine to Ponte Vedra Beach can be a heady experience, with almost too many courses to mention.
 Here are a few of the most noteworthy others: